LordAmit/Brightness/README.md

 sudo apt install python3-qtpy
 ```

 Somtimes it is not enough to install and integrate QtPY, so you might also try installing QtPy using pip3.
+QtPy is a wrapper that works by using PyQt or PySide; therefore it needs either of these to work.
+Please check Requirements section for missing dependencies.

 ```bash
 pip3 install qtpy